jaivsh/CVAgent_Accenture/README.md

+## ⚠️ Deployment Note

+Due to resource limitations during deployment, we were unable to run the full Ollama local LLM pipeline, which requires at least 16GB RAM.
+Our available virtual machines could not support this without switching to a paid cloud instance (e.g., AWS EC2).
+As a result, we have included a placeholder link or mocked output in the submission to demonstrate the expected agent interactions and flow.

+The system has been structured modularly such that the actual LLM agents can be integrated seamlessly once appropriate compute resources become available.

 # CVAgent: AI-Driven Resume Screening & Job Matching Platform

 CVAgent is a streamlined AI-powered recruitment platform that automates the end-to-end process of candidate screening, resume analysis, job description matching, and personalized email generation — all using a modular, multi-agent architecture powered by local LLMs like Mistral through Ollama.
 Built using Python and Streamlit, this system helps recruiters and candidates connect efficiently through intelligent automation.